 The staff and volunteers of the Toronto People With AIDS Foundation Speakers Bureau work to correct the myths and misconceptions about HIV/AIDS.
 By sharing their experiences with the public, they challenge the stigma and discrimination associated with HIV/AIDS by putting a human face on the disease.
 Through education, we hope to improve the acceptance of people living with HIV/AIDS in society.
 We also promote a strategy of HIV prevention, to help reduce the transmission of the virus.

-Trained volunteers, all of whom live with HIV/AIDS, conduct speaking engagements at public schools, colleges, universities, health centres, businesses, companies, correctional facilities and other social services.
+Trained volunteers, who have taken the Finding your voice training, all of whom live with HIV/AIDS, conduct speaking engagements at public schools, colleges, universities, health centres, businesses, companies, correctional facilities and other social services.

 If you have any questions about this program, contact the PHA Engagement Coordinator.

 To have one of our amazing speakers come to your organization or school, please download our Speaker request form and fax to Speakers Bureau at 416-506-1404 or email.

 The Poz Prevention program is an innovative program of PWA, adding to the scope and methodologies of HIV prevention programming.
 Its approach is built on PWA’s commitment to the health and well being of people living with HIV/AIDS.
 The Program utilizes staff and peer educators to provide peer consultations, service provider training, and social group discussions around sexual health and Poz prevention.

 PWA outlines the agency role, understanding and overall position on Poz Prevention.
 See also Poz Prevention: Definition, Values and Principles.